Editorial Style Guide

 - Brad, a biology major, earned a bachelor’s degree from Harvey Mudd College in 1977.

-- Lexi Jones earned a B.S. from Santa Clara University.
+- Lexi Jones earned a B.S. in health education from Howard University.

 Incorrect: Cybil earned a mathematics degree from Harvey Mudd College or Brandon has a bachelor of physics from Harvey Mudd College.

 All graduates of HMC earn the same degree (a bachelor of science/bachelor’s degree, not a bachelor of physics or bachelor of engineering nor a bachelor’s in computer science, etc.).
 The major is one component—along with the Core and HSA—of the degree.

 If more than one graduate from the same family is mentioned, the preferred format is: Stan ’65 and Mary Smith ’82 attended the reunion.

 Official department names, followed by second reference format: